-where $\nl_e(m) \in \R_+ \times S^1$ is the length of the annulus in $C_\nu$ that replaced the node $w_e$ in the curve $\pi_\Gamma(m)$. \end{itemize} Such a choice of the trivialization of the universal curve ensures that there is a $\nu$-independent constant $c$ such that for any two curves represented by $m_1$, $m_2$
+where $\nl_e(m) \in \R_+ \times S^1$ is the gluing parameter used at the node $e$ to smoothen the node $w_e$ in the curve $\pi_\Gamma(m)$. \end{itemize} Indeed, \eqref{eq:neckC1} can be satisfied by making suitable choices, as it amounts to choosing a diffeomorphism from a cylinder of length $\delta_e(m)$ to a cylinder of length $\nu l_e$ that is a translation map outside a length $L$ sub-cylinder, and whose derivative is bounded as in \eqref{eq:neckC1}.
+Such a choice of the trivialization of the universal curve ensures that there is a $\nu$-independent constant $c$ such that for any two curves represented by $m_1$, $m_2$

-These uniform estimates are used in the proof of the quadratic estimate in Section \ref{subsec:quadratic}.
-We also allow variation of the length of treed segments in the domain curve.
-This can be handled in a straightforward way by scaling the unit speed vector $\ddt$ on the treed segments.
-We drop this feature from the notation.
+These uniform estimates are used in the proof of the quadratic estimate in Section \ref{sec:quadratic}.